Rumyra/browserapis.wtf/README.md

 ```
 # Install Bundler and the Middleman dependencies
+# (You may need to prefix this command with sudo...)
 gem install bundler
 bundle install
 # Run the Middleman server, watching for any changes